Pauan/rollup-plugin-purs/README.md

 The default options should be fine for most use cases.

+## Optimizations

+These are the optimizations which can be turned on or off:

+* `uncurry`

+  Replaces curried functions with uncurried functions, for improved performance and smaller file size.

+* `inline`

+  Inlines some functions, which can increase performance and decrease the file size.

+  It also inlines typeclass instance methods when it can.
+This can dramatically improve performance and reduce the file size.

+* `removeDeadCode`

+  Removes code which is not used.
+This dramatically reduces the file size.

+* `assumePureVars`

+  When there is a variable assignment like `var foo = ...` it will assume that the `...` is pure.
+When used in combination with `removeDeadCode`, this significantly reduces the file size.

+  If `assumePureVars` is `false`, then `rollup-plugin-purs` only removes unused variables if it can prove that the variable is pure.
+But sometimes it won't remove unused variables, because it's not smart enough to realize that the variable is pure.

+  If `assumePureVars` is `true`, then `rollup-plugin-purs` can remove all unused variables, even if it can't prove that the variable is pure.

+  PureScript variables are always pure, so `assumePureVars` is safe.
+But if you do weird things with the FFI, or if you use an unsafe PureScript function, or if you import a JavaScript library, then `assumePureVars` might break your program.

+In addition to the above optimizations, there are some optimizations which are *always* applied:

+* Constant propagation / folding

+## Planned optimizations

+* Common subexpression elimination

 ## Comment pragmas

 You can disable certain warnings by including a special comment in your code: